arnavs-0/dystic-api/README.md

 ![Image of Slogan](https://media.discordapp.net/attachments/746184734111039670/746726390623371414/making_job_search_more_accessible..png)

-> An Indeed Scraper to Find Jobs the suit certain keywords given a condition.
+> An Indeed Scraper to Find Jobs that suit a certain keywords given a condition.
 Please note that this scraper
 > is used for educational purposes.
 Please use at your own risk.
 See License for more details.

 ### 🏠 [Homepage](https://github.com/arnavs-0/dystic-api)